LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### Life Cycle

-Module life cycle must consists of following events in the order mentioned below, if you have two modules m1 and m2.
+The module life cycle consists of the following events in the order listed below, assuming two modules m1 and m2.

 **Loading**